weltonrodrigo/youtube-to-anchorfm/README.md

 It is possible to use a single repository to maintain several shows.

-You'll need an episode config per show.
+There are two ways to do that.

+### You have multiple accounts.

 As an example, suppose you have two shows, you called "Great News" and another "Sad News".
+Every show on its own account.

 You repository will look like this: